-Pumping the water out with the self-contained water pump may empty the fresh water tank.
-Simply turn on the pump switch and open a couple of faucets until the water will no longer comes out.
-On all models there is also a petcock type drain valve located in the wheel well and extended out through the tank support pan.
+Pumping the water out with the self-contained water pump can empty the fresh water tank.
+Simply turn on the pump switch and open a couple of faucets until the water will no longer come out.
+Or use the petcock type drain valve located in the wheel well, which extends out through the tank support pan.